Kim Kardashian Robbers Claim Heist Made Easy By Her Social Media Boasting

-The man suspected of being the mastermind behind Kim Kardashian’s gunpoint Paris robbery has told authorities targeting her was made easier by all her boasting on social media.
+The man suspected of being the mastermind behind Kim Kardashian’s gunpoint Paris robbery has told authorities that targeting her was made easier by all her boasting on social media.

-“Everything was given online, the jewelry was shown on the Internet, along with the fact that she didn’t wear fake jewelry,” several media outlets have reported Aomar Ait Khedache told authorities.
-“That there was no fake jewelry, the times she was coming to France, all you had to do was look on the Internet to find out everything, absolutely everything.”
+“Everything was given online, the jewelry was shown on the internet, along with the fact that she didn’t wear fake jewelry,” several media outlets have reported Aomar Ait Khedache told authorities.
+“That there was no fake jewelry, the times she was coming to France, all you had to do was look on the internet to find out everything, absolutely everything.”

 A band of masked gunmen stormed Kardashian’s hotel room while she was in Paris to attend Fashion Week in early October, making off with upwards of $10 million in jewelry and other valuables.